Whaling in Antarctica

-Picture left - a typical whale catching boat dragging a recently caught whale carcass.
+Picture left - a typical whale catching boat dragging a recently caught whale carcass, 1930's.

 Whale catches by year from the 1909-1910 Antarctic whaling season to 2000-2001 by species.
 Humpback Whales were targeted initially until the technology was developed to target faster swimming Blue Whales, as the Blues declined, the next biggest species, Fin Whales were targeted, then as they declined, Sei whales and eventually as all species became scarce, even the much smaller Minke was taken, each species progressively less profitable.
 Note the large dip that corresponds to the Second World War.

 Note - The Antarctic whaling season is in the austral (southern hemisphere) summer from November to March, and spans part of two calendar years, so seasons are referred to as 49/50 meaning from November 1949 to March 1950 for instance.

 Until 2018 around 300 whales were taken from the Antarctic waters by the Japanese for 'research' the flesh from these "scientifically gathered" whales being sold to fund marine research programmes.
 In 2019 the Japanese stopped this scientific whaling in Antarctic waters and recommenced commercial whaling in their own territorial waters.